 Oh look.
 More senda.
 Crunch, crunch, crunch.
-Easy on the feet though and I am sure I will miss it when I get to the hills and mountains.
+Easy on the feet and I am sure I will miss it when I get to the hills and mountains.
 Doesn’t make my heart sing like the hills and mountains though.

 The trail splits just before Bercianos, and I had a room booked in Burgo Ranero, so I chose the southern and less interesting route.
 In 2012 I took the longer and more scenic one, caught sight of Burgo from a distance and managed to cross the train tracks with the help of an elderly gentleman who told us the next train was in five minutes and pointed to a hole in the fence.
 When we got to Burgo we decided it was no place to stay so we walked on to Reliegos instead… So I have actually never walked to or stayed in Burgo before.
 I did have a break in Bercianos though and caught up with some regulars, some of whom were not habitual drinkers of rehydration drink and general refresher Aquarius, so I may have got them hooked.
 Sorry.
 (Not sorry.)

 After Bercianos there were nearly 7 kms to Burgo, where David was already sitting in the first bar.
-As he would be moving to Mansilla to catch a bus early the next morning, I crunched a bit faster to get there and spend some time with him before he left.
+As he would be moving on to Mansilla to catch a bus early the next morning, I crunched a bit faster to get there and spend some time with him before he left.
 An hour and a bit later I was sitting in the shade with him and a few others having an ankerbier and generally just chilling until time came for him to leave.

 That evening a crowd of new and familiar people gathered in front of one of the few bar restaurants in tiny Burgo Ranero, and there were more beers and a pilgrim meal and then, under an ink black sky dotted with visible stars, we wobbled back to our beds.